 out of a possible 100 points

 Massachusetts has comprehensive non-discrimination laws that cover sexual orientation as well as gender identity and expression.
-Trans people can apply for certificate gender marker changes online, and they don’t require surgery.
-A name change on a driver’s license requires first securing an updated social security card.
+Trans people can apply for birth certificate gender marker changes online, and they don’t require surgery.

 The state bans conversion therapy for minors.
 There are strong and comprehensive discrimination protections for youths in foster care, and there’s no religious exemption available to adoption agencies.
 Single and partnered LGB people can adopt children in Massachusetts, but the law doesn’t explicitly apply to potential trans parents.

-The state’s Governor and both of its U.S. Senators have lengthy, committed track records supporting LGBT+ diversity, inclusion and equality.
+The state’s Governor and both of its U.S. Senators have lengthy, committed track records supporting LGBTQ+ diversity, inclusion and equality.

 11% of transgender employees in Massachusetts reported being harassed in the past year due to their gender identity, and 23% reported mistreatment such as being forced to use a restroom not matching gender.
-20% of LGBT+ individuals in Massachusetts reported food insecurity, nearly double that of their non-LGBT+ peers (12%).
-In addition, 21% of LGBT+ individuals in Massachusetts report making more less $24,000 per year.
-LGBT+ individuals in Massachusetts report unemployment at the same rate of their non-LGBT+ peers, 6%.
+20% of LGBTQ+ individuals in Massachusetts reported food insecurity, nearly double that of their non-LGBTQ+ peers (12%).
+In addition, 21% of LGBTQ+ individuals in Massachusetts report making more less $24,000 per year.
+LGBTQ+ individuals in Massachusetts report unemployment at the same rate of their non-LGBTQ+ peers, 6%.

 Download this report to learn how and why Out Leadership created the LGBTQ+ Business Climate Index for the 50 U.S. States, with important details about our methodology, including our data standards and practices.
 NOTE: *HIV criminalization laws are discriminatory and ineffective.
 These laws fail to account for advances made in treating and controlling HIV, may deter people from getting tested and seeking treatment, and can exacerbate the stigma targeting people living with HIV and LGBTQ+ people.Our Methodology